-The Madras High Court has once again asked the views of the state and central governments on the formation of a separate regulatory body for church assets, akin to the HR&CE department and Waqf Board.
+The Madras High Court has once again asked the state and central governments’ views on forming a separate regulatory body for church assets, akin to the HR&CE department and Waqf Board.
 This follows a division bench’s call for a similar law less than a month ago.

 Justices P Velmurugan and K K Ramakrishnan, while hearing a case involving a Christian society in Thoothukudi, noted that such legislation is necessary to safeguard church properties and prevent their sale or lease without prior court approval.